firesim/firesim/docs/Golden-Gate/Bridge-Walkthrough.rst

     :end-before: DOC include end: Bridge Build System Changes

 That's it!
-At this point you should be able to both test your bridge in software simulation using MIDAS-level simulation, or deploy it to an FPGA.
+At this point you should be able to both test your bridge in software simulation using meta-simulation, or deploy it to an FPGA.